ismailkhan-dev/automate-percipio/README.md

 Obviously, multi_exam_taker.py is the more useful script.

-## img2pdf.py
+## png2pdf.py

-This script will convert all png files in a folder and output a pdf file that is scanned with OCR.
-The user can search for answers when answering the exam for a pass.
+This script will convert all png screenshots into a single pdf file.
+Scanning the pdf for OCR is out of scope for this script.
+We can use available tools like PDF24 OCR Creator or something similar.

+Save the pdf as output.pdf to the directory.

+Send output.pdf to PDF24 and use OCR service.
+It will save ocred pdf to the same directory.